suzuki-shunsuke/tfcmt/docs/CONFIGURATION.md

 * ChangeOutsideTerraform
 * Warning

-Compared with `CombinedOutput`, we can make the result of `terraform plan` clear.
+Compared with `CombinedOutput`, you can make the result of `terraform plan` clear.

-* We can exclude noisy `Refreshing state...` logs
+* You can exclude noisy `Refreshing state...` logs
 * Separate `changes made outside of Terraform since the last "terraform apply":`
 * Make the warning easy to see